-New opportunities to obtain seabed modelling data from the Geological Survey of Canada and shallow water LiDAR from Canadian Hydrographic Services (part of DFO) are being explored.
+New opportunities to obtain seabed modelling data from the Geological Survey of Canada and shallow water LiDAR from Canadian Hydrographic Services (part of Fisheries and Oceans Canada) are being explored.
 The subject area is within a provincial Wildlife Management Area and the traditional territories of Semiahmoo First Nation and Tsawwassen First Nation.
-A technical dialogue to support the development of the Living Dike concept has been coordinated by the Lower Fraser Fisheries Alliance (www.lffa.ca) and West Coast Environmental Law, involving BC FLNRORD and the Nations, with participation from staff at DFO, Canadian Wildlife Service and the municipalities.
+A technical dialogue to support the development of the Living Dike concept has been coordinated by the Lower Fraser Fisheries Alliance (www.lffa. ca) and West Coast Environmental Law, involving BC Ministry of Forests, Lands Natural Resource Operations and Rural Development and First Nations, with participation from staff at Fisheries and Oceans Canada, Canadian Wildlife Service and the municipalities.